CLARIAH/datalegendtools/README.md

     $ mkdir datalegendtools

+Here, the `$`-symbol refers to the terminal of a user *without* administrative privileges on your machine, and is not part of the command.

 Next, enter this directory and create another directory within the working directory, called *shared*:

     $ cd datalegendtools